 The IRS issues ITINs to individuals who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible to obtain a Social Security number (SSN) from the Social Security Administration (SSA).
 ITINs are issued regardless of immigration status because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
 Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN, unless they meet an exception.

-- The rolling schedule begins with ITINs that have middle digits of 78 or 79 (example: 9XX-78-XXXX)
+- Taxpayers whose ITINs have middle digits 78 or 79 that have expired.

 Use the latest revision of Form W-7 to apply and attach a valid federal income tax return, unless you qualify for an exception.
 Include your original proof of identity or certified copies by the issuing agency and foreign status documents.
 There are 13 acceptable documents approved by the IRS to use as proof of identity, see the list here.